Social Theory and Education Research

 Updated throughout and with new extended introductions to each theorist and a new chapter on the application of socio-theoretical concepts in education research methodologies and the how-to of research practice, this second edition assists education practitioners and researchers in their acquisition and application of social theory.
 This book contextualizes the various theories within the broader context of social philosophy and the historical development of different forms of thought.

-Social Theory and Educational Research will be incredibly useful to post-graduate students and early career researchers who wish to develop their capacity to engage with these debates at an advanced level.
+Social Theory and Education Research will be incredibly useful to postgraduate students and early career researchers who wish to develop their capacity to engage with these debates at an advanced level.
 It will also prove of great interest to anyone involved in education policy and theory.

 Table of Contents

 - Social theory and education research: An introduction (Mark Murphy)